Policy declaration

 Conflict minerals

-Bucher Industries and its divisions did not import or process any conflict materials (ores and concentrates containing tin, tantalum, tungsten or gold; metals containing tin, tantalum, tungsten or gold) in Switzerland and the EU over the course of the reporting period.
+The Group did not import or process any conflict materials (ores and concentrates containing tin, tantalum, tungsten or gold; metals containing tin, tantalum, tungsten or gold) in Switzerland and the EU over the course of the reporting period.
 In accordance with art.
 4 of the Ordinance on Due Diligence and Transparency in relation to Minerals and Metals from Conflict-Affected Areas and Child Labour (DDTrO), we are therefore exempt from the corresponding due diligence and reporting obligations in Switzerland and the EU.

 Child labour